isomerpages/mlaw-corp/_realign/7-pending-court.md

 ---
 title: 7.
-PENDING COURT OR ARBITRATION PROCEEDINGS
+Pending Court or Arbitration Proceedings
 permalink: /realign/pending-court-arbitration
 breadcrumb: 7.
-PENDING COURT OR ARBITRATION PROCEEDINGS
+Pending Court or Arbitration Proceedings
 ---
-## PENDING COURT OR ARBITRATION PROCEEDINGS ##
+## Pending Court or Arbitration Proceedings ##

 **This page provides information on what you should do if you have pending Court or arbitration proceedings against you for issues related to your Notice of Negotiation/Notice of Revision**.